ribernhard/PS239T/B_Install.md

 ## 6. Pandoc and Latex

-Pandoc is a univesal document converter.
-We use it to convert ipython notebooks into pdfs for assignments.
+Pandoc is a universal document converter.
+It can be used to convert scripts (like in jupyter notebooks) into pdfs for assignments.
 For PDF output, you’ll also need to install LaTeX, a type-setting system.
 We recommend that you do the MacTex full install.

 #### Windows
 Install Pandoc and Latex using the instructions [here](http://pandoc.org/installing.html).